-a) Major operational viz. system or human, failures and financial losses incurred by the bank due to such failures during the reporting period.
+Major operational viz. system or human, failures and financial losses incurred by the bank due to such failures during the reporting period.

-There have been no operational viz. system or human, failures and financial losses incurred by the Branch due to such failures during the reporting period.
-NIL events were recorded in the db IRS (Incident Reporting System) during this period.
+There have been no financial losses arising due to system or human failures incurred by the Branch during the reporting period.
+One near miss loss event was recorded in the DB EM App (Event Management Application) during this period.